 - Simplified management and use of file and print services making network resources easier to find, configure and use.

 - A central control of authentication information to manage security services for internal desktop users and remote users.

 - A single sign-on to active directory integrated network resources for users.

-To request an FSU Active Directory (FSU AD) account:
+FSU Active Directory (FSU AD) account:

 The fsu.edu GAL (Global Address List) has two main uses.
 First, it can be queried for directory information (phone, email, etc.) for FSU faculty, staff and students, either from the FSU website or within your email client.
-It is also used for authentication by university information systems, including logging into Blackboard, OMNI, Webmail and many other central and departmental applications.
+It is also used for authentication by university information systems, including logging into Blackboard, Webmail and many other central and departmental applications.